dachabhagya99/Proactive-Measures-in-Guarding-Against-Keylogging-Threats/README.md

 Start playing the adventure game.
 If a keylogger threat is detected, you will receive an email notification.
 Save your game progress and compete on the leaderboard.

+MySQL is used for database,Pycharm IDE is used can download the project and open with Pycharm and can test and validate.